gwu-libraries/vivo2notld/README.md

 [![Build status](https://travis-ci.org/gwu-libraries/vivo2notld.svg)]

 VIVO2NotLD provides tools to convert RDF that conforms to the VIVO-ISF Ontology to a more simplified form encoded in JSON, XML, YAML, or other.
+VIVO2NotLD can be used to create simplified form of individuals (e.g., a person) or lists (e.g., a list of people with positions in a specified department).

 The goal of providing the simplified form is to make VIVO data more readily consumable by other applications.
 In particular, it lowers the barrier to re-use of VIVO data by: